 I still need to make the base which will probably be the hardest thing to do… Pouring concrete for the first time in my life… Yikes!
 But hopefully I manage and get these lamps ready and in use as fast as possible.
 So Part 3 coming up!

-I am an industrial design student from Finland with a passion for design, decor, and DIY.
-In this blog I will share my diy projects and more.
+I am Minni, an industrial designer and furniture design student from Finland with a passion for design, decor, and DIY.
+In this blog I will share my DIY projects and more.
 Feel free to comment, I would love to hear your thoughts!
-Hope you enjoy and please visit again!